 Garages and permanent outbuildings Visually inspected.
-There is a single car brick built and rendered detached garage with a flat timber platform roof clad externally in felt.
-The garage was filled with stored items.
-Outside areas and boundaries Visually inspected.
-The grounds slope upwards from the front left hand corner to the rear right hand corner and are mainly laid to lawn with a monoblocked driveway to the left hand gable and a raised timber deck to the rear of the garage.
-Boundaries are defined by a combination of brick walls and different forms of timber fencing.
+None.
+Outside areas and boundaries Vieuelly increased Visually inspected.
+The surrounding grounds are mainly laid to lawn and there is a stored chipped driveway to the front left hand side of the property.
+Boundaries are defined by a combination of timber fencing and there is a brick wall to the frontage and part of the right hand boundary.
+There are some mature shrubs around the gardens.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard with a textured plaster finish to some areas.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The walls are a combination of plasterboard and plastered masonry.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction with tongue and grooved boarding laid on timber joists.
+The flooring is assumed to be of suspended timber construction with tongue and grooved boarding laid on timber joists.
 Access to the floors was restricted by the presence of fitted coverings throughout.
-No access was available to any sub floor areas.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were The state of the s moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.

+Painted softwood finishes with timber veneered internal doors.
 The kitchen is fitted with a combination of base and wall mounted units.
-There are painted softwood finishes with timber panelled internal doors.